GAMP®5: Categories, Guidelines, and Tips

-One of the ways the task is accomplished is by speaking with Software Architect Harry Birimirski, who has not only years of experience in the field of pharmaceutical software development but has also worked on several different projects together with BGO that have successfully passed regulatory inspections.
+One of the ways the task is accomplished is by speaking with Software Architect Harry Birimirski, who has years of experience in the field of pharmaceutical software development.
+He has also worked on several different projects together with BGO that have successfully passed regulatory inspections.

 Understanding GAMP®5